Add a New Cluster Profile

 What Is a Cluster Profile?

-When a cluster_profile is added to a job or workflow, the following actions occur:
+When you add a cluster_profile to a job or workflow, the CI system automatically:

 Prepare the cloud account